devzendo/transputer-toolchain/README.txt

 LICENSING
 ---------
 This software is distributed under a variety of licenses - see subdirectories.

 All software here obtained from http://wotug.org/parallel/transputer/software/compilers/gcc/pereslavl/ University of Pereslavl, Russia.

+Many thanks to the authors listed below for their work in adding Transputer support to the GCC toolchain.

 DIRECTORY STRUCTURE
 -------------------